 I recently celebrated 30 years in the awning and canopy business.
 I started manufacturing fabric awnings exclusively and gradually transitioned into metal canopies.
 Over the years, I have been involved in many projects and have come to recognize the most common challenges and issues with those projects.
-I thought my take on a design guide may be a way to share that experience with a wider audience.
+I thought my take on a design guide for awnings and canopies may be a way to share that experience with a wider audience.

 When designing a building and you want to add architectural elements that will provide weather protection while still maintaining the design intent, what are the considerations that may impact what you specify?

 Rain protection is something that you need to consider anywhere you have people traffic.
 Typically, any outside entrances, walkways and patio areas may require rain protection.
 Rain protection over windows is generally not necessary unless you suspect the windows may be open while it is raining.
 Fabric awnings, metal awnings and metal canopies all serve this function well.
 With fabric and metal awnings, you typically have a continuous drip line across the front of the awning unless you specify a rain diverter.
 Rain diverters, in my experience, have not been that effective.

 Metal canopies with integrated gutters can manage the water to a specific area and be diverted through either a scupper, or an outlet with a downspout connected.
 A scupper, located strategically, can keep the water in one area that is easily avoided.
 A downspout can direct the water to wherever you want but adds that vertical pipe to the outside face of the building and therefore is an aesthetic concern.
 Another option is to divert the water into the wall to a hidden downspout.
 This, of course, is more costly and creates opportunities for error with the canopy manufacturer, installer and General Contractor having to coordinate critical dimensions.